 Wednesday, 12:30–3:00 p.m.

-In 1636, the English philosopher Thomas Hobbes visited the aged and blind Galileo at his house in Florence, but there is no record of what was said.
+In 1636, the English philosopher Thomas Hobbes visited the aged and blind Galileo at his house outside Florence, but there is no record of what was said.
 That leaves us free to speculate as we enter into the works of these two great innovators and critics of the Aristotelian worldview.
 Using selections from both philosophers (and in those days there was often no difference between philosophers and scientists, except in terms of quality—Hobbes was a very good philosopher but not such a good scientist), we will try to decide whether Galileo would have approved of Hobbes’s radical development of his physics and cosmology into a comprehensive philosophy of nature, human nature, and the state.
+Hobbes’s philosophy anticipates many modern developments, from binary logic to game theory, and it was a direct attack on the magical practices of the Roman Catholic Church that persecuted Galileo, so if these are logical developments of Galileo’s insights, perhaps the pope was right to be nervous.
+We begin by looking at Bertold Brecht’s comprehensive view of Galileo’s persecution, and end, after having tried to come to grips with the relevant issues in the history of science and philosophy, by formulating our own syntheses.

-William Klein teaches the history of political discourse in NYU’s General Studies Program.
-In the College of Arts and Science he has also taught in both the Morse Academic Plan and the upper-level honors seminar program.
-He writes on a range of topics, from Renaissance political thought to constitutional history and to modern crime.
+William Klein teaches the history of political discourse in NYU’s Liberal Studies Program.
+In the College of Arts and Science he has also taught in both the Morse Academic Plan and the Advanced Honors Seminar program.
+He specializes in early modern European legal and political thought and has been on the editorial review board of the Journal of the History of Philosophy.
+He has also published, under a pen name, several mysteries for young adults.

 The Crusades and Their Legacy